Certificate & Diploma Herbal Medicine Courses NZ

 Through multi-platform, immersive online herbal education courses, with careful assessment and strong support, we have created clinically relevant learning journeys to help the student achieve their goals, whether that be learning how to be an effective medicine-woman or medicine-man for their family and people, all the way up to learning how to become a good, safe and effective medical herbalist for their wider community.

 The estimated time required for study is going to vary a great deal, because it depends on the student’s speed and ease in absorbing new ideas and information.
-This estimate includes time for watching videos, listening to audios, reading books, completing assignments, as well as time for reflection, personal experimenting and practicing the work.
+This estimate includes time for watching videos, listening to audios, reading books, completing assignments, as well as equally important time for reflection, personal experimenting and practicing the work.

 Certificate of Herbal Medicine